Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Idealized information rate and efficiency

-{where} $c^{(i)}$ represents the number of shared classical bits of the minimal authorized subset $MAS_i$, $q_{I}^{(i)}$ represents the total number of all total number of particles required in the $MAS_i$ scheme, and $q_{E}^{(i)}$ represents the total number of all total number of particles required for detecting Eve's eavesdropping in the scheme. \end{definition}
+{where} $c^{(i)}$ represents the number of shared classical bits of the $MAS_i$, $q_{I}^{(i)}$ represents the total number of information particles required in the $MAS_i$ $q_{E}^{(i)}$ dose the total number of particles required for detecting Eve's eavesdropping, and $b^{(i)}$ dose the total number of classical communication bits in this scheme. \end{definition}

-In this scheme, since the participant determines whether the information is accurate by checking whether the measurement results of $\varGamma_I$ information particle are equal, there is no need for classical communication with the sender.
-On the other hand, in terms of preventing Eve's eavesdropping, the receiver can also determine whether there is interference from Eve by checking whether the measurement results of $\varGamma_E$ eavesdropping particles are equal.
-This part also does not generate classical communication.
-Therefore, in this scheme, we can get $b^{(i)}=0$.
+In this scheme proposed in section 4, since each participant can determines whether the information received is accurate, i.e. when the measurement results of $\varGamma_I$ information particle are identical to each other, he can be certain that the state of his receiving information particle is correct; in the same way, the receiver can detect whether there is an external eavesdropper Eve interfering during the process of his receiving decoy particles.
+Therefore, there is no need for classical communication in this scheme.
+So we can get that $b^{(i)}=0$.

-The following presents the efficiency of three minimal authorized subsets.
+We presents the efficiency of three minimal authorized subsets as follows.